BenChaimberg/swingflask/README.md

 Flask for Swing Paints
 ======================
 Welcome to the revamping of the Swing Paints [website](hhtp://www.swingpaints.com/), powered by [flask](http://http://flask.pocoo.org/).
-The Functional Specification can be found [here](https://github.com/Youppi3/flaskexample/blob/master/docs/FS.md#functional-specification).
+The functional specification for this product can be found [here](https://github.com/Youppi3/flaskexample/blob/master/docs/FS.md#functional-specification).

 #### To fiddle locally (Mac): ####
 First download and unzip file, then: